mopidy/mopidy/docs/config.rst

 .. confval:: logging/config_file

-    Config file that overrides all logging settings, see `the Python logging docs`_ for details.
+    Config file that overrides all logging config values, see `the Python logging docs`_ for details.

 .. confval:: loglevels/*